MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-with-script-on-Windows.md

 ### Running the developer installation script

-The developer installation script (devInstall.ps1) is a Powershell script located in the `tools` subdirectory inside the root of the CNTK repository.
+The developer installation script (devInstall.ps1) is a PowerShell script located in the `tools` subdirectory inside the root of the CNTK repository.
 It will install all required and optional tools to build CNTK on your system.
 It will also create the required user-local environment settings.
 Once the script is started no additional user input is necessary, although you will require to acknowledge the installation of programs or creation of environment variables, depending on your 'User Account Control' setting.

 #### Configuration options